postfolio/postfolio-browser-extension/README.md

    npm install
    ```

+3. Configure Firebase:
+   - Copy `firebase-config.example.ts` to `firebase-config.ts`
+   - Fill in your Firebase project credentials from the Firebase Console
+   - These should match your Postfolio web app's Firebase configuration

-3. Build the extension:
+4. Build the extension:
    ```bash
    npm run build
    ```

-4. Load the extension in Chrome:
+5. Load the extension in Chrome:
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode" in the top right
    - Click "Load unpacked"